bradhowes/AUv3Support/README.md

 - AUv3-Support-macOS -- similar to the above but for macOS.
 Unfortunately, the setup is not as straight-forward on macOS as it is for iOS.
 So far I have not been able to get a good load from a storyboard held in this package: menu items not connected to delegate slots, toolbar buttons not connected to the window.
+- DSPHeaders -- collection of C++17 headers for classes that are useful when creating AUv3 kernels.
+These were written specifically for use in a audio unit render thread, so there should be no memory allocations done once a render thread is started.

 These libraries are now being used by my [SimplyFlange](https://github.com/bradhowes/SimplyFlange), [SimplyPhaser](https://github.com/bradhowes/SimplyPhaser), and [AUv3Template](https://github.com/bradhowes/AUv3Template) projects.